 The Campaign was provided with a preliminary draft of this audit report and was asked to provide a response to the findings.
 The Campaign responded, and the CFB evaluated any additional documentation provided and/or amendments to reporting made by the Campaign in response.
-The Campaign was subsequently informed of its alleged violations, and was asked to respond.
+The Campaign was subsequently informed of its alleged violations and obligation to repay public funds, and was asked to respond.
 The Campaign responded and the CFB evaluated any additional information provided by the Campaign.
-After reviewing the Campaign's response, CFB staff determined that the total recommended penalties for the Campaign's violations did not exceed \$500, and as a result the staff chose not to recommend enforcement action to the Board.
-The Board's actions are summarized as a part of each Finding in the Audit Results section.
+After reviewing the Campaign's responses, CFB staff established that the Campaign had resolved all of the outstanding alleged violations.